an-intrepid-coder/sector34_devlog_aar_runs/010_4/run.md

 [![s17t](s17t.jpg)](s17.jpg)

-**Preparations**: Some scouting reveals that the center is densely packed with various factions who have clumped there, while the right side of the map is dominated by the Alrakis Secunudus Confederation.
+**Preparations**: Some scouting reveals that the center is densely packed with various factions who have clumped there, while the right side of the map is dominated by the Alrakis Secundus Confederation.
 We have 10-15% of the map left to take before the Coalition/Resistance stage triggers, and it would be wise to prepare ourselves for that now.
 The center will be very dangerous for us then because all of those fleets will suddenly be under the control of a single faction (and will give us a hard time, potentially even breaking through as things stand right now).
 The wise move here is to build some depth in the center, and abort the plan to break through there right away, while continuing to inch behind it through the Republic of Acrux in the top-left.
 This is a situation in which stage 2 would surprise the unprepared player, when those fleets in the center spring in to action.

 [![s18t](s18t.jpg)](s18.jpg)

-The Alrakis Secundus Confederation pushes us back a little on the right, while we land the finishing blows against the Republic of Acrus in the top-left!
+The Alrakis Secundus Confederation pushes us back a little on the right, while we land the finishing blows against the Republic of Acrux in the top-left!

 [![s19t](s19t.jpg)](s19.jpg)